Building blockbuster games from Penryn: The Cornishman working on Atomfall

 28 March 2025

-Ross Everson always knew he wanted to make games — but his journey into making some of the gaming’s hottest titles has been slightly unusual.
-After completing a top-up year in Animation, Ross returned to study a master’s in Entrepreneurship through the University’s Launchpad programme, where he co-founded companies before seeking out further industry experience in a AAA studio.
+Ross Everson is now working on some of the biggest titles in gaming — but his journey into the industry has been slightly unusual.
+After completing his degree in Game Animation at Falmouth, Ross returned to study a master’s in Entrepreneurship through the University’s Launchpad programme, where he co-founded companies before seeking out further industry experience in a AAA studio.

 We caught up with Ross as the hotly anticipated new title Atomfall is released by the studio he now works for, Rebellion.

-Tell us about your time on the Animation course at Falmouth
+Tell us about your time on the Game Animation course at Falmouth

 I first came to Falmouth in 2016 for a top-up year to complete my degree, and returned in 2018 to study for a master’s in Entrepreneurship through Falmouth’s Launchpad programme.
 The highlight of my time here was getting to found companies alongside other creative people; it gave us the chance to innovate in a safe, supportive environment where we could really focus on developing ideas.